Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Calculating the threshold

-To do so, we call the function \emph{CalculateFP\_FN}.
-It calculates the FP and FN rates for a sufficiently large number of thresholds ($12$ threshold values in our case) changing in small discrete steps over the entire range of the interval $]0, 1[$.
-The results from line 6 of the algorithm are summarized in Figure \ref{fig8:misclassified}.
+The results from line 6 of the algorithm are summarized in Fig.~\ref{fig8:misclassified}.
 A plot of Hit Rate (along the $y$ axis) against FP rate (along the $x$ axis) for each threshold gives a Receiver Operating Characteristic curve (ROC curve).
-Points on the curve are obtained by counting the number of true and false contradictions detection and computing sensitivity and specificity at each threshold.
+Points on the curve are got by counting the number of true and false contradictions detection and computing sensitivity and specificity at each threshold.
 For cases where overlap occurs between contradictory and non-contradictory scenarios, increasing the number of the true-positive (TP) rate will necessarily increase the number of FP rates.
 The ROC curve characterizes this trade-off.

-In Figure \ref{fig8:misclassified}, we see that the topmost point on the left, which corresponds to the $10^{-2}$ threshold guarantees both better TP and FP rates.
+In Fig.~\ref{fig8:misclassified}, we see that the topmost point on the left, which corresponds to the $10^{-2}$ threshold guarantees both better TP and FP rates.

-To better justify the threshold value, we draw two curves as a function of FP and FN rates for the selected threshold values, as shown in Figure \ref{fig10:FP_FN}.
+To better justify the threshold value, we draw two curves as a function of FP and FN rates for the selected threshold values, as shown in Fig.~\ref{fig10:FP_FN}.
 It is interesting to note that the two curves intersect at the point $10^{-2}$, which corresponds to the same value designated by the ROC curve.